Samaneh Sheshpari

 Samaneh Sheshpari (سمانه ششپری, born 1 September 1987) is a retired Iranian taekwondo practitioner.
 She won one of the bronze medals in the women's 53 kg event at the 2010 Asian Games held in Guangzhou, China.

+Career

 In 2014, she competed in the women's 57 kg event at the Asian Games held in Incheon, South Korea without winning a medal.

 She won the silver medal in the women's 53 kg event at the Asian Taekwondo Championships both in 2010 and in 2012.
 In 2013, she won the silver medal in this event at the Islamic Solidarity Games in Palembang, Indonesia.